 Each board comes with a special edition of our standard Save-a-Surf Wax Box.
 This version is engraved with includes two vent plug screws for your new surfboard!

 Most of the wood we use in surfboard production is recycled or reclaimed in some way...salvaged decks, floor boards, wall studs or off-cuts from cabinet shop production.
 Redwood is one of our favorites due to its beauty and style.
 All of the old buildings here in Santa Cruz were built of redwood, most of it beautiful heart wood free from knots or defects.
-The old lumber is often old-growth that was cut from 1000+ year old trees, yielding dark, rich colors with straight and tight grains.
+The old lumber is often old growth that was cut from 1000+ year old trees, yielding dark, rich colors with straight and tight grains.
 Lumber like this hasn't been available as "new" lumber for many years, and the new growth just doesn't compare.
 Along with availability, redwood is great to use because of its lightness, resistance to rot and insects and the joy of working with it.
 Other common woods we like to use are Douglas fir, cedar, pine, and ash, all species that are locally grown and often discarded.
 You never know what you can find in scrap wood, most people don't understand the value of what gets thrown out.
 We like to send it surfing.

 You can choose any fin setup that you like.
-Usually our fins are glassed directly onto the board, but it is possible to install fin boxes so you have more flexibility in your fin setup.
+Usually, our fins are glassed directly onto the board, but it is possible to install fin boxes, so you have more flexibility in your fin setup.

 We have always enjoyed inlaying different things into boards.
 We've used abalone, shells, urchins, found jade stones, brass and wood.
-Often times we will fill knot holes of tail blocks with small items we have collected from around the world.
+Often, we will fill knot holes of tail blocks with small items we have collected from around the world.
 These little touches really finish off the boards, and we're always interested in trying new things.

 Leash & Vent Plug

 All hollow boards require a vent plug to allow the air pressure inside the board to equalize.
 A board in warm weather going into cold water will have negative pressure, whereas a cold board left in the sun will build high pressure.
-Without a vent plug the boards would be unable to breath which could lead to failure of the structure.
+Without a vent plug the boards would be unable to breathe which could lead to failure of the structure.
 Don't be afraid, it's easy!
-The plugs are simple thumb screws that need to be tightened right before going in the water and opened as you leave in order to allow pressure to adjust.
-We often combine the leash plug and vent plug into one unit, but they can also be separate.
+The plugs are simple thumb screws that need to be tightened right before going in the water and opened as you leave to allow pressure to adjust.
+We often combine the leash plug and vent plug into one unit, but they can also be separated.

 4'10" Grom board